Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works: Experiment Results

-In the experiments, we wish to answer two research questions: \begin{inparaenum}[\it RQ1)] \item Can LLMs generate character profiles from fictions precisely? \item Can LLMs recognize the character's motivation for a specific decision based on the character profile? \end{inparaenum}
+In the experiments, we wish to answer two research questions: \begin{inparaenum}[\it RQ1)] \item Can LLMs generate character profiles from fictional works precisely? \item Can LLMs recognize the character's motivation for a specific decision based on the character profile? \end{inparaenum}